sauce-archives/help/docs/general-reference/settings.md

 * Upload your native Android or iOS app directly from your system.
 For iOS applications make sure that you <a href="/docs/guides/creating-ipa/">exported your IPA file</a>  with an Ad Hoc Deployment Configuration to test on our platform.
 * Test a Mobile Website by adding the Website URL, a name and the version number
-* <a href="/docs/guides/continuous-integration/">Integrate a build plugin</a>, like Ant, Maven, Jenkins etc.
+* Integrate a build plugin, like Ant, Maven, Jenkins etc.
 * Get your latest app versions directly from HockeyApp.
 Enter your <a href="https://rink.hockeyapp.net/manage/auth_tokens" target="_blank">HockeyApp token</a> and you are set.

 <h3 id="settings">Account Settings</h3>